jeffknupp/blog/in_progress/web-frameworks.md

     def display_user(id):
         # ...

-As you can see, the decorator users an almost simplified form of regular expression to identify URLs.
-Arguments are captured by including a `<name:type>` directive in the URL.
-Routing to static urls like `/info/about_us.html` are handled as you would expect: `@app.route('/info/about_us.html')`
+As you can see, the decorator uses an almost simplified form of regular expression to map URLs to arguments.
+Arguments are captured by including a `<name:type>` directive in the URL passed to `route()`.
+Routing to static urls like `/info/about_us.html` is handled as you would expect: `@app.route('/info/about_us.html')`

 ### HTML Generation Through Templates